 Short selling restrictions imposed by the ASX

-Fueling the fire was the fact that the company loans were tied to the capitalization of the company and as the share prices started to drop, company directors had to sell stock in order to free up their margin calls.
+Fueling the fire was the fact the business loans were tied to the capitalisation of the company.
+As the share prices started to drop, company directors had to sell stock to free up their margin calls.

 Key benefits of short selling